 Renewable and Energy Efficiency Portfolio Standard (RPS) Background

 Ever since 2009, KySES has remained joined with like-minded organizations to form the Kentucky Sustainable Energy Alliance ("KYSEA").
-As part of the Clean Energy Opportunity Act, we continue to seek a renewable energy portfolio standard (RPS) and other provisions to encourage efficiency and renewables.
+We continue to seek a renewable energy portfolio standard (RPS) and other provisions to encourage efficiency and renewables.

 The proposed RPS would have Kentucky obtain 12.5% of its electricity from renewables over a 25 year period.
 A majority of states have some sort of RPS.